skylarbpayne/Pebble12/README.md

-This is the pebble12 app, a watchapp you can use to quickly tell if you are busy.
+This is our readme for Pebble12, a wonderful pebble app that shows you when you are busy
-It comes with a companion android app

-Updating again
-and again
-changed email